 In Mandokoro, only native cultivars are in use and this has always been the case, most of which are at least over 60 years old.
 There are several reasons for this, but the most accurate explanation is that other cultivar species cannot survive the cold winters of this region.
 The native bushes from Mandokoro grow low to the ground and have extremely flexible branches.
-When snow piles up on top of them, their flexibility allows the plant to give way to the weight without fainting underneath such pressure.
-Other cultivars would in this case be prone to snap.
+When snow piles up on top of them, their flexibility allows the plant to give way to the weight without breaking from the pressure.
+Other cultivars would be prone to snap.
 Our Mandokoro white tea is a tea that we are lucky to be able to offer to you, it is truly an exclusive tea that you are sure to enjoy.
-This is a full leaf tea which means you will need a tea infuser that is big enough to fit the leaves, also you will be able to get 2-3 brews out of a single amount of tea.
+This is a full leaf tea which means you will need a tea infuser that is big enough to fit the leaves, also you will be able to get 3-4 brews out of a single amount of tea.

 Floral, Mellow, Umami

 Brew with a water temperature of 150-160°F (65-76°C) for 2-3 minutes